 1. What is “No ‘Poo”?

 For those of you just starting out on the natural hair care journey, you are bound to see “No ‘Poo” everywhere you go.
 Don’t worry, it does NOT have anything to do with your bowels.
 It’s a short term for “No Shampoo.”
-The most common approach to No ‘Poo is using baking soda for washing and an apple cider vinegar rinse (you can learn more about that here.)
+The most common approach to No ‘Poo is using baking soda for washing and an apple cider vinegar rinse.
 I personally do not like this method as the baking soda was so harsh on my scalp.
 I later learned that it’s because it’s not in line with our scalp’s natural pH.
 That’s why I created my pH Balanced Shampoo recipe.
 Some people, however, LOVE the baking soda method… and I say, “If’ it’s not broke, don’t fix it.”
 If you still haven’t found the best method for you, stick with me.
 I have lots of ideas in the second part of this post.